TryingOutSomething/SnapeeBot/README.md

 This proves a rough idea of the communication between scripts and to reduce the need to import unnecessary modules or libraries for every script.

-A brief explanation of the functionality of each components (May be changed in the future)
+A brief explanation of the functionality of each component

 ![Brief overview of scripts](./assets/readme/Brief_overview_script.PNG)